Infinite Mixtures of Infinite Factor Analysers: Illustrative Applications

-Assessment of the flexibility, applicability and clustering performance of the full suite of \textrm{IMIFA} related models is demonstrated through application to the benchmark Italian olive oil data set \citep{Forina1983}.
-These data have been analysed in a number of clustering settings where a factor analytic covariance structure is assumed (e.g. \citet{mcnicholas2010}).
-The data detail the percentage composition of 8 fatty acids found by lipid fraction of 572 Italian olive oils, known to originate from three areas: southern Italy, Sardinia, and northern Italy.
-Within each area there are a number of different regions: southern Italy comprises north Apulia, Calabria, south Apulia, and Sicily, Sardinia is divided into inland Sardinia and coastal Sardinia and northern Italy comprises Umbria, east Liguria, and west Liguria.
-As such the true number of clusters is hypothesised to correspond to either 3 areas or 9 regions.
+The Italian olive oil data \citep{Forina1982,Forina1983} is often clustered using factor-analytic models, e.g. \citet{McNicholas2010}.
+The data detail the percentage composition of $8$ fatty acids in $572$ Italian olive oils, known to originate from three areas: southern and northern Italy and Sardinia.
+Each area is composed of different regions: southern Italy comprises north Apulia, Calabria, south Apulia, and Sicily; Sardinia is divided into inland and coastal Sardinia; and northern Italy comprises Umbria and east and west Liguria.
+Hence, the true number of clusters is hypothesised to correspond to either $3$ areas or $9$ regions.

-The full suite of \textrm{IMIFA} related models were fitted to the Italian olive oil data -- from the basic \textrm{FA} model through to the novel \textrm{IMIFA} model.
-Results are detailed in Table \ref{Table:OliveResults}.
-Results for models that rely on pre-specification of $G$ and/or $q$ are based on considering $G = 1,\ldots,9$ and $q = 0,\ldots,6$.
-Clustering performance is evaluated using the adjusted Rand index \citep{Hubert85} and percentage misclassification error rate, compared to the known 3-cluster area labels.
-Though the $\alpha$ parameter plays different roles in each of the \textrm{IMIFA} related models, it is reported as its fixed value or posterior mean, as appropriate.
+The full family of \textsf{IMIFA} models is fitted to the olive oil data with results detailed in Table \ref{Table:OliveResults}.
+Models relying on pre-specification of finite ranges of $G$ and/or $q$ are based on $G = 1,\ldots,9$ and $q = 0,\ldots,6$.
+Clustering performance is evaluated using the adjusted Rand index (ARI; \citealp{Hubert1985}) and the misclassification rate, compared to the $3$ area labels.
+The $\alpha$ parameter is reported as its fixed value or posterior mean, as appropriate.
+Table \ref{Table:OliveResults} shows the flexibility and accuracy of the developed model family, and of the \textsf{IMIFA} model in particular which has the best clustering performance.
+Additionally, \textsf{IMIFA} is the most computationally efficient model considered, among those in the \textsf{IMIFA} family achieving clustering, as it requires only one run.
+This speed improvement would be exacerbated with larger data sets.
+However, methods requiring fitting of multiple models were run here in series; parallel implementations would reduce runtimes.
+Finally, models with different numbers of cluster-specific factors show improved clustering performance compared to the corresponding finite factor model in every case.